 - There's a point in Episode 35 where Gero shoots lasers out of his eyes.
 This occurs:

 - Note this was 5 days before release.

 - When Piccolo pulls off Gohan's tail, he asks "What the hell is that?" about his penis, setting up the joke in Episode 7 about how Namekians don't have them.

 - Bardock notes that Fasha wasn't Goku's mother, zoom to 2014, it reveals that his mother was in fact, a pacifistic Saiyan named Gine.

 - One of Nail's ideas for an attack name is Taco Tuesday.

 - During the fight between Vegeta and Android 19, Vegeta says he can't see why anyone would build a fat robot.
 In 2014 Disney would actually introduce a fat robot, and there are reasons why he's built that way.

 - Bulma claimed to be saving herself for Yamcha.
 Master Roshi called "bullshit" on that one.
 And now Bulma has a baby from another man.

 - Shenron's demeanor when Mr. Popo summons him at the end of the Freeza Saga is pretty similar to his reaction when he learns Beerus is around when he's summoned in Battle of Gods.

 - Freeza's ringtone being F by Maximum The Hormone.
 The same song that inspired Toriyama to bring the character back in a new movie.
-Better, one of the trailers uses exact same part of the song as the ringtone.
+Better, one of the trailers and the movie itself uses exact same part of the song as the ringtone.